 If your certificate is to be submitted abroad, you may also need to have your translation legalised at the Foreign & Commonwealth Office (FCO).
 A basic certified translation will not be accepted by the FCO, it will have to bear the signature of either a registered solicitor or notary public.

 Legalisation is the confirmation that a signature, seal or stamp on a British public certificate is authentic.
 Please check if you need to legalise your original document, your translation or both.
-If in doubt, I will be happy to advise.

 In order to have an original document or a translation legalised, you will need to submit the original document (and the translation, if applicable) to proceed with the legalisation or with notarisation and legalisation.
 To ensure that your original documents will be in safe hands at all times, they will have to be sent by registered mail/courier or submitted in person.